wormhole-foundation/xdapp-book/src/technical/env/troubleshooting.md

 ## Prerequisites

-Having `homebrew` on your system makes the installation really straightforward.
+Install [Homebrew](https://brew.sh) if you don't already have it.

 You can grab it with:

 ```sh
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"